-Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.
+Information about the support available for people affected by the Grenfell Tower tragedy on 14 June 2017.

 This page contains advice on where to seek urgent assistance and information, including the official helplines for this incident.

-It also provides guidance on support services available for victims and all those affected by Grenfell Tower fire.
+It also provides guidance on support services available for victims and all those affected by the Grenfell tragedy.

-The Grenfell Fire Response team are currently responding to what the community are telling them they need.
-If you come to the Assistance Centre at Westway Sports Centre, Crowthorne Road, W10 6RP you will be able to access services and support provided by the team from Monday to Friday, 10am to 8pm and Saturday to Sunday, 11am to 6pm.
+Grenfell Support are currently responding to what the community are telling them they need.
+If you come to the Curve Community Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP you will be able to access services and support provided by the team from Monday to Friday, 10am to 8pm and Saturday to Sunday, 11am to 6pm.

-There are a range of support services available in the Assistance Centre.
-This includes housing needs, emergency funds, health, social care services, experienced volunteers from the Red Cross and other organisations, food and above all, a kind and sympathetic team of people ready to provide advice on anything.
+There are a range of support services available in the Curve Community Centre.
+This includes housing needs, emergency funds, health, social care services, support from a range of organisations, food and above all, a kind and sympathetic team of people ready to provide advice on anything.

-Residents who are displaced due to the fire please call the Kensington and Chelsea Council housing line on 020 7361 3008.
+Residents who are displaced due to the Grenfell tragedy please call the Kensington and Chelsea Council housing line on 020 7361 3008.

 Any family and friends concerned about their loved ones please contact the police investigation team on 0800 032 4539.
 If someone was reported as missing and has been found safe, please call the police investigation team with an update.